openebs-archive/openebs-docs/docs/prerequisites.md

 ###### On Ubuntu

-On your Ubuntu host, install open-iscsi package.
+On your Ubuntu host, install open-iscsi package if is is not done.
 OpenEBS uses iSCSI to connect to the block volumes.

 ```
 sudo apt-get update